 - Select Arrange in the top options bar, then choose Align or Distribute.

 - Select Arrange in the top options bar again, then choose Align or Distribute.

 - Choose the type of alignment you'd like.

-6. Use "Format Menus" to better control your objects' designs.
+6. Use "Format Object" to better control your objects' designs.

 Format menus allow you to do fine adjustments that otherwise seem impossible.
-To do this, right click on an object and select the "Format" option.
+To do this, right-click on an object and select the Format Object option.
 Here, you can fine-tune shadows, adjust shape measurements, create reflections, and much more.
 The menu that will pop up looks like this: